0jk6/Face-Unwrap/README.md

 There are two files named "deleteme.txt", you need to delete them first in order to use the code.

 Everytime you want to create a new composite image, you must delete all the cropped and extracted frames from "frames" and "framecrop" folders.

+Also, you need to change the path in pixelcrop() function.
+I'm too lazy to do it but I might add it later.
+That's all for this.